Hello hello Word Nerds! Welcome back to DIY MFA Radio.

 As you’ve probably already noticed–if you follow the website or this show–a few months ago I released the Storytelling Superpower quiz.
 This fun personality quiz is similar to the ones you find on Buzzfeed or that people link to on Facebook, but instead of telling you which Hunger Games you’re from are or which Hogwarts house you’d be sorted into, our quiz reveals your storytelling personality.

 Head on over and take the quiz if you haven’t already.
-When you finish the quiz, you’ll be prompted to sign up a video series.
-This video series is a mini master class that I put together to celebrate the launch of the DIY MFA book!
-It’s also connected to the subject of today’s podcast episode.
+When you finish the quiz, you’ll be prompted to sign up to get a Storytelling Superpower cheat sheet.
+This Storytelling Superpower concept is one I developed to help launch the DIY MFA book, but It’s also connected to the subject of today’s podcast episode.

 In this episode I’m going to give you an overview of where the Storytelling Superpower concept came from, what it is, and where it might be going in the next few months.